Released March 10, 2019

 Drag the EarthDesk.prefPane file into the Terminal window and it will automatically type the full pathname as text.
 Press Return to remove the quarantine flag.
 You will be asked for your password.

-How do I uninstall EarthDesk?
+How do I uninstall EarthDesk on macOS?

 There is an uninstall button located in either the License Tab (v5 & v7) or the Advanced Tab (v6) of the EarthDesk System Preference Pane.
 If you have partially removed EarthDesk, it is easiest to reinstall the software and use this button.
 In rare cases, there may be permissions errors on your machine that prevent the automatic uninstall from working.
 Please use manual uninstall in these cases.

 If you originally installed EarthDesk for all users on your machine, after clicking the uninstall button, go back into System Preferences and control-click on the EarthDesk icon to fully remove it.